 The Adolescent Depression Awareness Program seeks to educate high school students, teachers, and parents about adolescent depression.
 ADAP offers a student curriculum, an instructor training, and parent and community presentations.
 Through education, ADAP increases awareness about depression and bipolar disorder, stressing the need for evaluation and treatment, while decreasing the stigma associated with mood disorders.
 ADAP has reached over 120,000 students in schools across the country.

 The Tragedy Assistance Program for Survivors (TAPS) offers compassionate care to all those grieving the death of a loved one serving in our Armed Forces.
 Since 1994, TAPS has provided free, 24/7 comfort and hope to surviving families and loved ones through a national network of peer support and grief resources.
-KRSF will once again be a proud sponsor of the 2017 TAPS National Military Suicide Survivor Seminar.
-In addition, Sharon Strouse has been a presenter at the TAPS National Military Survivor Seminar and the TAPS National Military Suicide Survivor Seminar since 2009.
+KRSF will once again be a proud sponsor of the 2020 TAPS National Military Suicide Survivor Seminar.
+In addition, Sharon Strouse has presented and facilitated the Artful Grief:Open Art Studio at the TAPS National Military Survivor Seminar and the TAPS National Military Suicide Survivor Seminar since 2009.